nereaqing/License-plate-detection/README.md

 ### Classical Computer Vision
 In the classical computer vision approach, it is leveraged traditional image processing techniques, including edge detection, contour analysis, and character recognition.
+*See in Classical computer vision.ipynb*

 ### Deep Learning
 The deep learning approach explores the power of neural networks for license plate detection and recognition.
 Two primary methods are employed:

-- **Fine-tuning a Pre-trained Model**: We take a pre-trained deep learning model, adapt it to our license plate dataset, and fine-tune it for improved accuracy.
+- **Fine-tuning a Pre-trained Model**: We take a pre-trained deep learning model, adapt it to our license plate dataset, and fine-tune it for improved accuracy. *See in Pre trained model.ipynb*

-- **YOLO (You Only Look Once) Model**: We implement YOLO, a real-time object detection system, to identify license plates.
+- **YOLO (You Only Look Once) Model**: We implement YOLO, a real-time object detection system, to identify license plates. *See in yolo.ipynb*.
+All the results, metrics and qualitative results are in the folder *runs/detect/train9*

 ## Collaborators
 - Júlia Garcia Torné